 Sometimes, when there is a considerable number of good quality ovules available, embryologists may use a mixed fertilisation technique, whereby half of the oocyte are fertilised using conventional IVF and the other half with ICSI.

-At IVF-Spain, ovarian stimulation is part of in vitro fertilisation treatments (IFV) performed according to personalised protocols to obtain sufficient embryos and increase the likelihood of achieving pregnancy.
+At IVF-Life, ovarian stimulation is part of in vitro fertilisation treatments (IFV) performed according to personalised protocols to obtain sufficient embryos and increase the likelihood of achieving pregnancy.

 Ultrasound examinations are performed during this ten to 20 days period, which lasts between, to check that the patient is responding to the drugs prescribed and that her follicles are growing steadily to reach the optimal size to guarantee puncture and, therefore, reproductive success.